RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

 ## Caution
 This is an early version and I'm only releasing it to help on anyones journey with this VAG mess.
 You need to manually remove connections and solder cables on an OBD to USB board and hook them up to the Arduino Uno TX and RX pins.
 You need to turn ignition ON for the ECU to start.
 This software should not break anything in the ECU, since only the measure groups are accessed.
 Depending on your car, you may need to adapt this code for various values.

+Be careful when working with the Airbag Address 0x15 since in some rare circumstances when an electrical failure is given in the airbag system and DTC error codes are deleted the airbag can deploy on affected ECU's.
+I would hardly advise not to touch the Airbag controller with selfmade code.

 This project may work with other Arduino's, Displays, OBD cables and VAG cars.

 ## Problems
-The OBD 12V from the car should be enough to power on the Arduino, but in my case the +12V and Ground lines of the USB cable do nothing, so just hook it up like a smartphone through the cigarrete lighter USB.

-If you have questions feel free to send me a message.
-Will accept all merge requests if they work.
+If you have questions feel free to open an issue and paste your Serial log there.

+Contributions are welcomed.

 ## Future
 Will add sometime in the future:
 - DTC Error reading and DTC Error deletion.
 - LEDs + Sound on critical warnings (Oil pressure, temperature too high, DTC errors)
 - Correct disconnect procedure.
-Currently there is none, the microcontroller just stops sending.
+Currently there is none, the microcontroller just stops sending and waits for >1100ms for the ECU to refresh.
-- Bigger Display, maybe with touch even.